C2SR/spline-slam/README.md

 ### Usage
 ##### Running from log
 The package has an example to run the algorithm from a log file.
-Each scan reading corresponds to a row in the log.
-The format is as given below:
+Each scan reading corresponds to a row in the log using the format described below:
 | timestamp | odom.x | odom.y | odom.theta | range[0] | range[1] | ... | range[n-1] |
 |-|-|-|-|-|-|-|-|